wilmoore/attributes.php/README.md

 PHP object attributes without the setter, getter boilerplate
 ============================================================

+Non-trivial PHP applications tend to accumulate cruft and ceremony becomes the norm; however, with PHP 5.4 and `Meta\attributes`, this doesn't have to be the case.
+Win back a bit of conciseness and still turn-out maintainable and testable code.

+`Meta\attributes` does require you to define attributes; however, the definition syntax is much lighter typing the following for every property:

+    protected $property = ...
+    public function setProperty(){}
+    public function getProperty(){}

-It is easy to overlook the fact that to write non-trivial PHP applications, developers end up accepting a lot of cruft and ceremony in their code for the greater good; however, with PHP 5.4, this doesn't have to be the case.
-Using `Meta\attributes`, you gain a bit of conciseness while still writing maintainable and testable code.
-While `Meta\attributes` does require you to define your attributes, the definition language is much more concise than defining `protected $property = ...` and `public function setProperty(){}` and `public function getProperty(){}`.
-That's helpful, but that's not all...you will start to see a significant reduction in boilerplate code when you start to use the `accept` syntax which will throw out unaccetable values.
-This mitigates the need to wrap your methods with `try {} catch(e) {}`.
+That's not all...you will start to see a significant reduction in boilerplate code when you start to use the `accept` syntax which will `throw` out unacceptable values.
+This mitigates the need to wrap your methods with:

+    protected $types = [ '' => '', '' => '' ];

+    public function setType($type) {
+      // canonical type checking here: throw exeception if invalid }

+Not to mention, PHP doesn't even allow the following definition:

+    protected $range = range(0, 100);

 Rationale
 ------------------------------

+**In case you need further rhetoric (i.e. evidence)**:

 -   PHP lacks intrinsic property get/set syntax; to compensate, we ceremoniously add setter/getter methods even when not needed.
 - 	Using `__get` and `__set` interceptors to avoid setter/getter cruft is not a good solution to the underlying problem.